A month ago I was decidedly plump.

 I’ve built up to a sedate ten circuits a day, with the odd pause.
 If I go too fast my backside and mid-section go numb due to ‘a blood flow anomaly’.
 But I want to know how much I can do and how much I can improve so I push it a bit.
 If I stop for even a couple of minutes all feeling returns, so that’s positive.
 During lap nine this morning I had a minor dizzy spell so heartbreak hill became heartbreak ill.
 But I crested the summit and things returned to normal.

-The good thing is that I can now walk further before things go wrong, so with luck I’m doing some good.
+The good thing is that I can now walk further before things start go wrong, so with luck I’m doing some good.
 I remember when recovery time was measured in minutes.
 These days it’s weeks.

 I meet some nice folk en route.
 Some regular walkers, with or without dogs, and some folk who are off work looking to stay in shape.
 Perhaps they are furlonging.
 For the last couple of days there have been a team of lads rendering a house down the lane.
 They see me trudge by time after time and naturally we exchange a word or two and have a smile.
 This morning I passed and said hello.